 Baylor College of Medicine School of Allied Health Sciences Master of Science in Orthotics and Prosthetics Program expands Baylor’s proven track record of training exceptional allied health professionals.
-The Orthotics and Prosthetics program shares many of the successful practices and structures of Baylor’s Physician Assistant Program and Graduate Nurse Anesthesia program.
+The Orthotics and Prosthetics program shares many of the successful practices and structures of Baylor’s Physician Assistant Program and Doctor of Nursing Practice Program – Nurse Anesthesia.

 There are 1.7 million persons with amputations in the United States, or roughly one out of every 200 people.
 Global estimates are harder to pinpoint, but it is likely there are between 12-20 million persons worldwide with amputations.
 More than 20 million persons in the United States need orthotic management for physical disability or injury.
 Globally, the need for orthotic management may be hundreds of millions.

 All this means there is tremendous need for trained professionals with the knowledge and skills to help individuals who have lost a limb or are in need of orthotic intervention.
 In keeping with Baylor College of Medicine’s mission to improve lives for the people of Texas, the United States and the world, the College has made a commitment to help fill this need by creating a Master of Science in Orthotics and Prosthetics Program that:

 - Provides unsurpassed diversity in clinical experience through rotations at some of the nation’s leading hospitals conveniently located within the Texas Medical Center, the largest medical complex in the world.

 - Has a core faculty of clinicians and experts who have real-world experience establishing practices and companies, conducting research and developing products, as well as teaching residents and students.